Alt+Insert | Missing Members / Overriding Members

 To implement and/or override members

-- Position the caret within a class where you would like to implement and/or override members.
+- Set the caret within a class where you would like to implement and/or override members.

-- In the Generate pop-up menu, select Missing members or Overriding members.
+- In the Generate pop-up menu, select Missing Members / Overriding Members.

 Optionally, use the following controls that are applied to all implemented/overridden